Jesse Iwuji: Personal life

 Iwuji is of Igbo descent, an ethnic group of people in Nigeria.
 His parents, Sebastian and Enderline, immigrated to the United States in the 1980s.
 Enderline was a track runner in Nigeria, while daughter Emenderlyn ran track for Arkansas State.
 Like Iwuji, younger brothers Justin and Bryan played football, though at Texas State as a safety and linebacker, respectively; Justin had also been recruited to play quarterback for the Naval Academy Preparatory School before electing to attend Texas State.
 While Iwuji and his siblings are born in the United States, they hold Nigerian citizenship.
 As of 2017, Iwuji is one of three African-American drivers actively competing in a NASCAR series along with Wallace and Pro Series East driver Jay Beasley.

-He is involved in various philanthropic and military-related activities.
+Iwuji is involved in various philanthropic and military-related activities.
 Iwuji is the racing ambassador for the Phoenix Patriot Foundation, a group formed after the September 11 attacks to support wounded soldiers.
 "We dedicate each race weekend to a wounded veteran and his family," Iwuji stated.
 "The effort has been widely supported by race officials and others.
 It's an opportunity for everyone to give back to the people who've made a sacrifice on their behalf."
 In March 2016, he drove Darrian Nordstrom, a four-year-old boy with terminal cancer, in a two-seat stock car.
 In May, he served as a host for a veteran's family prior to the Coca-Cola 600; as part of the NASCAR Salutes program, which honors United States military personnel, he was a guest co-host of NASCAR.com's GarageCam series.